Tinformant/HalliganReviews/Questionaire.md

     How interesting, useful and/or intellectually stimulating are the course materials.
 ## Instructor Evaluation
 ### Overall
-    Overall rating for this course
+    Overall rating for this instructor
 ### Effectiveness
-    Instructor's effectiveness in delivering Lecture and/or leading discussion
+    Instructor's effectiveness in delivering lecture and/or leading discussion
 ### Feedback
-    Instructor's timeliness and helpfulness in terms of giving feedback?
+    Instructor's timeliness and helpfulness in terms of giving feedback
 ### Accessibility
     Instructor's accessibility outside of class